How to Make Classical Conversations Faces of History Manageable

 That is it.

-Note: If 3 KWOs in one day is too much, try doing 2 KWOs on Day 1, and on Day 2 write your third and then fuse them all together.
+Note: If 3 KWOs in one day is too much, try doing 2 KWOs on Day 1, and on Day 2 write your third and then fuse them all together and write your roughtdraft.
 So essentially you are doing 2 KWO over 2 days.
 Just another idea to break it up into bite-sized pieces.
-And remember—you cannot help them too much, especially first tours!
+And remember—you cannot help them too much, especially first-time Essential students!

 Repeat the exact same process as the first topic.